aloisdeniel/lost-sprites/README.md

 # lost-sprites

-All sprites from my abandonned prototypes.
+All sprites from my abandoned prototypes.

 Warning : all this stuff is not intented to be used in production, I created these assets only for prototyping purpose and it is far from complete.